arp242/goatcounter/README.markdown

 ### Technical

-- Fast: can handle about 800 hits/second on a $5/month Linode VPS – which is
-  also running hitch and varnish – using the default settings.
+- Fast: can handle about 800 hits/second on a $5/month Linode VPS using the default settings.

 - Self-contained binary: everything (including static assets) is in a single 5M statically compiled binary.
+The only other thing you need is a SQLite database file or PostgreSQL connection.

 Running your own
 ----------------